Lexum Volunteers Needed for World's First COVID-19 Vaccine Booster Research | ExBulletin

 This survey aims to include people from different backgrounds and is encouraged to apply by ethnic minority people.

-Anyone interested in finding out more and signing up can access the following research website: https://www.covboost.org.uk/participate-wrexham

-Dr. Orod Osanlou, a consultant physician, principal investigator in Public Health Wales, and principal investigator in COV-Boost research, said: Will last.
-After a period of time, high-risk groups may require additional booster vaccination.
-Therefore, we are conducting this research.
+Dr. Orod Osanlou, a consultant physician, principal investigator in Public Health Wales, and principal investigator in COV-Boost research, said: Will continue. “

+“After a period of time, high-risk groups may need additional booster vaccinations, so we are conducting this study.”

 “Lexam volunteers have already helped test the Novavax COVID-19 vaccine.
 Engage people in the region to participate in this next important research phase and continue to protect their most vulnerable family and friends.
 I want to be able to do it. “

-Richard Roberts, Head of the Welsh Public Health Service’s Vaccine Preventable Diseases Program (VPDP), said: “This vaccine study is very helpful in planning the future of the COVID-19 vaccination program.
-Vaccine trials have so far been a means to successfully implement the COVID-19 vaccination program.
-It is estimated that more than 11,000 lives have already been saved in the United Kingdom.
+Richard Roberts, Head of the Welsh Public Health Service’s Vaccine Preventable Diseases Program (VPDP), said: “This vaccine study will be very helpful in planning the future of the COVID-19 vaccination program.”

+“Vaccine trials have so far been a means to successfully implement the COVID-19 vaccination program and are estimated to have already saved more than 11,000 lives in the UK.”

-“We need more data to help us understand how long vaccine protection lasts, especially as we move towards the fall / winter months when respiratory virus increases.
-This vaccine study presents and future people.
-It also helps you understand the best way to protect.
+“We need more data to help us understand how long vaccine protection lasts, especially as we move towards the fall / winter months when respiratory virus increases.”

+“This vaccine study also helps us understand the best ways to protect people now and in the future.”

 “All this information is essential to inform us of the future development of the COVID-19 vaccination program in Wales.”